 - Frequent nose bleeds (if heroin is snorted)

 Severe physical side effects can occur during heroin and opioid withdrawal.
 These withdrawal symptoms are one of the main reasons why quitting heroin cold turkey is nearly impossible.
 Major withdrawal symptoms are at the highest between 24–48 hours after the last dose of heroin and subside after about a week.
 Although heroin withdrawal is not life-threatening, medications are usually administered to alleviate the painful withdrawal symptoms.
 These medications also help prevent future cravings.

 - Excessive tearing and runny nose (lacrimation and rhinorrhea)

 - Abdominal pain

-Heroin use disorder is life-threatening.
+Heroin addiction is life-threatening.
 Heroin can cost you your job, family and financial success.
 If you are abusing heroin, you may be in denial.
 Family and friends are usually the first ones to notice your opioid use disorder patterns and will often be the ones who help you seek professional treatment.
-These are signs that you should seek treatment for your heroin use disorder:
+These are signs that you should seek treatment for your heroin addiction:

 - Bloodborne disease from intravenous drug use

 - Hiding your heroin use disorder from friends, coworkers or family